Smoking Tobacco Can Make Your Penis Shrink, Scientists Warn

 The problem can become worse over time, says the urologist.
 The cumulative effects of years or even decades of smoking can turn a temporary problem permanent, making it difficult for long-term smokers to achieve and maintain an erection.

-And it’s not just erectile dysfunction that can be caused by smoking; because smoking inhibits nighttime erections that stretch the penis, over time it can become shorter.
+And it’s not just erectile dysfunction that can be caused by smoking.
+Because smoking inhibits nighttime erections that stretch the penis, over time the sex organ can become shorter.

 “So in summary smoking can make your penis appear shorter or in fact become shorter.”

-Not for nothing, it’s not just men’s sexual health that can be damaged by smoking, says Dr. Laniado.
-The clitoris, like the penis, also relies on blood flow, and women who smoke can and often do suffer from a decrease of blood flow to the clitoris.
-That can dampen women’s arousal as well.
+Additionally, it’s not just men’s sexual health that can be damaged by smoking, per Dr. Laniado.
+The clitoris, like the penis, also relies on blood flow, and women who smoke can — and often do — suffer from a decrease of blood flow to the clitoris.
+That can dampen women’s arousal, as well.

 Male smokers needn’t despair, however.
-As Time reports, the problem is reversible — if you quit smoking, that is.
+As TIME reports, the problem is reversible — if you quit smoking, that is.

 According to a study published in 2011, men who quit smoking and managed to stay off cigarettes “had thicker, more rigid erections and reached maximal arousal five times faster than smokers who relapsed.”